Counseling Services

 Amy Scott, LMFT, Staff Counselor

 Amy has been working in the mental health field for 15 years.
 She has a Master’s degree of Theology in Pastoral Care and Counseling, and a Master’s degree in Marriage and Family Therapy.
-Over the past several years, Amy has worked in various private practices, in a community mental health clinic, and in several school settings working with individuals diagnosed with ADHD, Anxiety, Depression, Trauma-related symptoms, Grief, Autism and family-related concerns.
+Over the past several years, Amy has worked in various private practices, in a community mental health clinic, and in several school settings working with individuals diagnosed with ADHD, Anxiety, Depression, Trauma-related symptoms, Grief, Autism, and family-related concerns.

 Dr. Wesley Paul, MFTA, Staff Counselor